 Ans.
 I appeared in CAT, SNAP, IBSAT, XAT (for XLRI)

 Ans.
-I didn't have much of coaching but in my view coaching classes are means to save time and finding the better approach.
-I followed TIME institute material, borrowed from my friend.
+I didn't have much of coaching.
+But in my view, coaching classes are meant to save time and find a better approach and help to get better CAT Result.
+I followed TIME Institute material, borrowed from my friend.
 IMS also provided me material, which was quite good.
 At IMS we used to get handouts in each class session.
 Apart from that, we also used to get subject materials.
-The materials were a brief of classworks and handouts.
+The materials were a brief of class work and handouts.

 1. Solve short/ easy questions first.